azureossd/azureossd.github.io/_posts/2023-02-09-troubleshooting-nodejs-deployments-on-appservice-linux.md

 - `npm ERR! gyp ERR! stack Error: Could not find any Python installation to use`

 **Reasons**
-- Oryx will pull the runtime based on the stack runtime.
-If there is a particular module that requires building for a C++ binding with node-gyp, the quick way it is to build your assets locally and then do a zipdeploy.
+- Oryx will pull the runtime version based on the stack runtime preselected.
+If there is a particular module that requires building for a C++ binding with node-gyp, this will call Python for building and will not be available.
+The quick way to resolve this scenario is to build your assets locally and then do a zipdeploy.

 ## Failed to compile when using JavaScript frameworks